Maintenance fee (patent): United States

 Design patents and plant patents are not subject to maintenance fees at all.

 Maintenance fees may not be paid in advance; the patentee must wait until the payment window opens six months before the due date before paying a maintenance fee.
 At the end of the half-year window during which a maintenance fee may be paid, a six-month grace period begins during which a patentee may still pay the maintenance fee along with a small surcharge (as of 2016: $160 for a large entity, $80 for a small entity; and $40 for a micro entity) in order to maintain the patent.
 If the maintenance fee has not been paid at the conclusion of the grace period, the patent expires for non-payment of maintenance fees.
 However, the patent can be revived, by a petition indicating that the non-payment was unintentional.

+The data released by the USPTO in 2023 shows that the rate of patent maintenance remained fairly constant over the last 20 years: first patent maintenance fees were paid for 86% of issued patents, the second - for 67%, and the third - for 44%.